levon-dalakyan/composity/README.md

 - **Functional Purity**: Composize encourages the use of pure functions and immutable data structures, aligning with functional programming principles.
 This leads to more predictable, testable, and maintainable code.

+- **Lazy Evaluation**: By supporting composition with iterators and generators, Composize enables lazy evaluation of potentially infinite data streams, allowing for efficient processing of large datasets.

+- **Abstraction of Complexity**: While the underlying implementation may be complex, Composize aims to provide simple, intuitive interface.
+This abstraction allows developers to focus on solving problems rather than wrestling with implementation details.